-Question Answer Marks EITHER EITHER 9(a) In what ways, and with what effects, does Kay present social injustice in her poems?
+Question Answer Marks EITHER 9(a) Discuss some of the ways Kay explores issues of identity in her poems.
 In your answer you should refer to three poems from the selection.
-Mark according to the levels of response marking criteria.
-25 OR 9(b) Discuss the effects of the writing in the following poem, considering Kay's poetic presentation of the relationship between parents and children, here and elsewhere in the selection.
+25 Mark according to the levels of response marking criteria.
+OR 9(b) Write a critical appreciation of the following poem, considering in what ways Kay presents the experience of being a child, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.